The Faceless Ones

 Me: He hasn’t got that yet.

 Sue: That’s a shame.
-This episode could have been half the length.
+This episode could have been over by now.

-We are both suitably intrigued when Polly suddenly claims not to remember her friends, but the episode chooses to end on a far more traditional cliffhanger, as a misshapen creature is led to a sterile medical centre.
+Polly suddenly claims that she doesn’t remember her friends, but the episode ends on a far more traditional cliffhanger, as a misshapen creature is led towards a sterile medical centre.

 Sue: That’s the worst case of eczema I’ve ever seen.